icrawearable/icrawearable.github.io/_schedule/session_11_invited_talk_8.md

 sequence_id: 11

 # Speaker name
-speaker: #Chuang Gan
+speaker: Jinsoo Kim

 # Title of the event
-title: #"When Large Language Models Meet Physics Simulation"
+title: Soft Wearable Robot for Improving Mobility in Individuals with Parkinson’s Disease

 # Time of the event
 time: 14:00 - 14:30